Subsequent applications

 • The beneficiary has not applied for extension of subsidiary protection in time.[1]

-A person returned to Slovenia under the Dublin Regulation whose procedure was stopped due to implicit withdrawal of their asylum application, i.e. absconding, has the right to lodge a new asylum application which is not examined as a request for subsequent application.[2]
+A person returned to Slovenia under the Dublin Regulation whose procedure was stopped due to implicit withdrawal of their asylum application, i.e., because they absconded, has the right to lodge a new asylum application which is not examined as a request for subsequent application.[2]
 However, if the procedure was finally concluded in their absence, they have to undergo the subsequent application procedure (see Dublin: Situation of Dublin Returnees).

 New evidence or facts have to arise either after the issuance of the prior decision or existing at the time of the first procedure but not presented by the applicant for justified reasons in order for the new asylum application to be allowed.[3]
 The lodging of a new application is also allowed if it is proven that explicit withdrawal of the previous application was made under threat or compulsion.[4]

-The responsible authority in the subsequent application procedure is the Migration directorate of the Ministry of Interior.
+The responsible authority in the subsequent application procedure is the Migration directorate of the Ministry of the Interior.
 If it establishes that the aforementioned conditions are met, it allows the person to lodge a new asylum application.
-If the conditions are not met, it dismisses the request for the subsequent application as inadmissible.[6]
+If not, it dismisses the request for the subsequent application as inadmissible.[7]

 The procedure for lodging a subsequent application is not defined in law.
-However, in practice this is done orally through an interview which is conducted in the same way as in the regular procedure.
-This includes assistance of legal guardians in case of unaccompanied children and possible representation by PIC.
+However, in practice, this is done orally through an interview which is conducted in the same way as in the regular procedure.
+This includes assistance by legal guardians in case of unaccompanied children and possible representation by the PIC.[8]

 [1] Article 64(1) IPA.